-- Enterprise Fund Accounts for external operations that provide services to the community at-large, such as the INTRUST Bank Arena Fund. - Internal Service Fund Accounts for internal governmental operations that provide services to other departments, such as Fleet Management.
+- Enterprise Fund - Accounts for external operations that provide services to the at-large, community the such as INTRUST Bank Arena Fund. - Internal Service Fund Accounts for internal governmental operations that provide services to other departments, such as Fleet Management.

 Special District Funds - The Board of County Commissioners is the governing body for one special taxing district, Sedgwick County Fire District 1.
 Tax levies needed in this district are approved in the annual budget and apply only to a specifically defined service area.